notiz-dev/notiz/content/blog/floating-form-field-with-tailwindcss.md

 ![Floating label on focus](assets/img/blog/floating-form-field-with-tailwindcss/optimized/5-floating-label-on-focus.png)

-Awesome the label is floating, however, it stops floating when we remove the focus from the input.
+Awesome the label is floating 🎈, however, it stops floating when we remove the focus from the input 😞.
 We want the label to keep floating if the input field has some content.
 We can target the `placeholder` if its not shown `input:not(:placeholder-shown) ~ label` then we know the input has content.

 ```css
 input:focus-within ~ label,